thatstoasty/prism/README.md

 - Add support for shorthand command flags.
 - Map --help flag to configurable help function.
 - Positional and custom arguments.
+- Figure out how to return mutable references.